MumblesCrzy/Idle-Farm-Game/README.md

 7. **Sell Strategy**: Use 💰/🚫 toggles to stockpile valuable vegetables for canning while auto-selling cheaper ones
 8. **Upgrade Timing**: Major upgrades like Greenhouse scale with farm size - plan purchases carefully
 9. **Canning Strategy**: Once unlocked, balance selling raw vegetables vs. processing them for higher profits
+10. **Christmas Event**: Available Nov 1-Dec 25!
+Complete separate farming system with permanent reward unlocks
-10. **Archie Hunting**: Keep an eye out for the rare Archie character - clicking gives bonus money and builds streaks!
+11. **Archie Hunting**: Keep an eye out for the rare Archie character - clicking gives bonus money and builds streaks!
-11. **Tooltips**: Hover over buttons and UI elements for detailed information about mechanics and formulas
+12. **Tooltips**: Hover over buttons and UI elements for detailed information about mechanics and formulas
-12. **Save Management**: Use the Settings panel to export saves regularly as backups
+13. **Save Management**: Use the Settings panel to export saves regularly as backups

 ### 🔧 For Developers